alinex/bash-lib/doc/function/is.md

 --allow=<words>                 # space separated (protocol in url)
 # domain
 --exists                        # domain can be resolved
-# ipv4
+# ip/ipv4/ipv6
---private                       # only private addresses --public                        # only public addresses --loopback                      # only local loopback addresses --range <network-range>         # ip is within netmask (multiple allowed) --ping                          # check that ping is possible --no-ping                       # ping should not be possible
+--range <network-range>         # ip is within CIDR (multiple allowed or private/public/loopback) --ping                          # check that ping is possible --no-ping                       # ping should not be possible
 # url